franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_guarantees.md

 Tendermint’s reward mechanism works as follows:

-- Once a new block is decided for height H, processes wait for _TimeOutCommit_ time to collect the decision from the other validators for H, and put them in their set _toReward_
+- Once a new block is decided for height H, processes wait for _TimeOutCommit_ time to collect the decision from the other validators for H, and put them in their set _toReward_.
 - During the consensus at height H, let us assume that pi proposes the block that will get decided in the consensus. pi proposes to reward processes in its set toReward.
-That is, only the processes from which pi delivered a commit will get a reward for the block at height H − 1
+That is, only the processes from which pi delivered a commit will get a reward for the block at height H − 1.

 Repercussion: The reward mechanism of Tendermint is not eventually fair.